The Frank Anthony Memorial All-India Inter-School Debate: Round 1 – Regional

+National Rounds

-The Level I Debate was won by The Heritage School, Kolkata.
-Mohit Poddar, of The Heritage School, Kolkata was adjudged the Best Speaker in the Finals while Loyola School, Jamshedpur were the runners-up.
+The Category I Debate was won by The Heritage School, Kolkata, represented by Mohit Poddar and Sayantan Bhattacharyya.
+Mohit Poddar, of The Heritage School, Kolkata was adjudged the Best Speaker in the Finals.
+Loyola School, Jamshedpur were the runners-up.

-The 2015 level II debate was won by Aayush Rathod and Shrutika Mane of the Smt.
+The 2015 Category II debate was won by Aayush Rathod and Shrutika Mane of the Smt.
 Sulochanadevi Singhania School, Thane and was held in Dehradun.
 Loyola School, Jamshedpur was the 2nd Runners-Up in this category too.